duttaprat/DeePROG/README.md

 It contains `.ipynb` (Jupyter Notebok) files for all deep learning-based multi-modal architectures for all three disease gene datasets(**_BCLL_**, **_ILD_** and **_Prostrate_**).
 For each datasets, we have created three separate folders.
 Each folders contain `Unimodal`, `Bimodal` and `Trimodal` subfolders that contains the `python` scripts of **`self attention-based`** deep multi-modal architectures.

+## Contribution
+This work currently is under revision in a peer reviewed journal.
+For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
+Also you can contact to the corresponding author Pratik Dutta (pratik.pcs16@iitp.ac.in / pratik24111991@gmail.com)